jempe/jempe/README.md

 ### Repos
 This repository is a collection of open source projects, and tools I found useful on my daily professional life.

+**GoLang**

+<a href="https://github.com/jempe/gitlfslite">GitLFSLite</a> A lightweight tool for managing large files in Git repositories by using metadata text files and rsync to simplify synchronization, offering a practical alternative to Git LFS and Git Annex.

 ***Web Development**